What does the logo with the Tesla T really stand for?

 Quite left side, inside is the rotating rotor with wire windings (black/orange), outside is the immovable stator magnet (violet) and between is an air gap.
 On the diagram shown in the middle you can see it even better.

 In fact, the rotor together with a part of the stator looks similar to the Tesla T logo.
 This comparison from Quora.com shows the old Tesla logo with the shield in the lower-right corner.
 Today, only the symbol in the shape of a T is used and the shield is omitted.
 However, this use is not completely correct.
 The schematic shows only a synchronous electric motor and Tesla does not use this type of motor in all vehicles.
 In older models S and X only an asynchronous motor is used.
-The asynchronous motor looks like this in the schematic:

 How did Tesla get his name?